-More than 3 million drivers on the road today will be affected by the Federal Motor Carrier Safety Administration (FMCSA) mandate regarding electronic logging devices (ELDs).
-Here’s what you need to know to make sure you’re prepared.
+More than 3 million commercial truck drivers on the road today will be affected by the Federal Motor Carrier Safety Administration (FMCSA) mandate regarding electronic logging devices (ELD), also known as the ELD mandate.
+Here's what you need to know to make sure you're prepared.

 On Dec.
-16, 2015, the FMCSA published its final rule requiring the adoption and use of ELDs by all drivers currently required to complete paper logs.
+16, 2015, the FMCSA published its final rule requiring the adoption and use of an ELD by all drivers currently required to complete paper logs.
 The mandate went into effect on Feb.
-16, 2016, and the compliance date is Dec.
+16, 2016, with a compliance date of Dec.
 18, 2017.

-An ELD is an electronic logging device that automatically records a driver’s duty status (RODS) and hours-of-service (HOS).
-Such devices, used by many drivers and fleets today, are also known by names such as automatic onboard recording devices (AOBRD) and electronic onboard recorder (EOBR).
-ELDs are designed to help fleet operators reduce paperwork and violations.
-The mandate doesn’t change the rules regarding logging HOS, but it does require the logging process to be electronic.
+An ELD is an electronic logging device that automatically records a driver's duty status (RODS) and Hours of Service (HOS).
+An ELD is designed to help fleet operators reduce paperwork and violations.
+The mandate doesn't change the rules regarding logging HOS, but it does require the logging process to be electronic.

 By 2017, all CDL drivers who are required to keep RODS must use an ELD to document their compliance with HOS rules.
-As per the mandate, ELDs must:
+As per the mandate, an ELD must:

-The proposed ruling will affect any interstate commerce driver who is operating a vehicle with:
+The ruling will affect any interstate commerce driver who is operating a vehicle with: